hackerhero0x01/analytics-accelerator-s3/README.md

 * Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When subsequent parquet files which have these columns are opened, the library will prefetch these columns.
 For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.

-## TPC-DS benchmarking summary
+## TPC-DS benchmarking summary (November 25th 2024) with [Apache Hadoop S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.).
-These results are presented for demonstration purposes only.
-Note that a broad set of factors, including compute and storage variability, cluster configuration and compute choice can affect the performance of the queries.
-All the results have the margin of error of up to 3%.
+The current TPC-DS benchmarking results are provided for reference only.
+It is important to note that the performance of these queries can be affected by a variety of factors, including compute and storage variability, cluster configuration, and compute choice.
+All the results presented have a margin of error of up to 3%.

-To establish the performance impact of changes we make, we rely on an industry standard benchmark derived from TPC-DS at 3 TB scale (note that our TPC-DS derived benchmark results are not directly comparable with official TPC-DS benchmark results).
-We have also found that the sizing of parquet and partitioning of the dataset have a substantive impact on the workload performance.
-Because of this, we have created several versions of the TPC-DS dataset, with focus on different object sizes(singular MiB to tens of GiB) and partitioning approaches.
+To establish the performance impact of changes, we rely on a benchmark derived from an industry standard TPC-DS benchmark at 3 TB scale.
+It is important to note that our TPC-DS derived benchmark results are not directly comparable with official TPC-DS benchmark results.
+We also found that the sizing of Parquet files and partitioning of the dataset have a substantive impact on the workload performance.
+As a result, we have created several versions of the test dataset, with a focus on different object sizes ranging from singular MiBs to tens of GiBs, as well as various partitioning approaches.

-On S3A, we have observed an overall TPC-DS speed up between 10% and 27%, with some queries showing a speed-up over 40%.
+With [Apache Hadoop S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.), we have observed a total suite execution acceleration between 10% and 27%, with some queries showing a speed-up of up to 40%.

-**We are currently observing a regression of up to 8% on queries similar to Q44** - see  issue 173 for further discussion.
-We have root caused this to data over-read due to overly aggressive columnar prefetching on large objects (>1GB) for highly selective queries that rely on solely on column dictionary data instead of column value scan to return results (e.g. `select * from store_sales where ss_customer_sk=X`).
-We expect to be addressing this in the next release.
+**Known issue**: we are currently observing a regression of up to 8% on queries similar to Q44 - see [issue 173](https://github.com/awslabs/analytics-accelerator-s3/issues/173) for further discussion.
+We have root caused this to data over-reads due to overly eager columnar prefetching on large objects (>1GB) for highly selective queries that rely solely on column dictionary data instead of column value scan to return results (e.g. `select * from store_sales where ss_customer_sk=X`).
+We are actively working on this issue.
+You can track the progress in the [issue page](https://github.com/awslabs/analytics-accelerator-s3/issues/173).

-**The rest of TPC-DS queries show no regressions** within the specified margin of error.
+The rest of TPC-DS queries show no regressions within the specified margin of error.

 ## Contributions